viamrobotics/docs/docs/components/base.md

 **Parameters:**

 - *linear* [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The rate and direction of the linear power  of the base.
 In the range of -1.0 to 1.0, with 1.0 meaning 100%.
 Negative values imply a backwards direction in linear terms.
-Use solely the Y component of the vector when configuring a wheeled base.
+Use only the Y component of the vector when configuring a wheeled base.
-- `angular` [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The rate and direction of the angular power of the base.
-In the range of [-1.0 to 1.0], with 1.0 meaning 100%.
+- *angular* [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The rate and direction of the angular power  of the base.
+In the range of -1.0 to 1.0, with 1.0 meaning 100%.
 Here, a positive value implies turning in a leftward direction and a negative value implies turning to the right.
-Use only the Z component of the vector when controlling a wheeled base.
+Use only the Z component of the vector when configuring a wheeled base.

 **Returns:**